The Hypotheses on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity and Their Partial Proof: Introduction

-Seems that iterated stochastic integrals may be approximated by multiple integral sums of different types \cite{Mi2}, \cite{Mi3}, \cite{allen}.
-However, this approach implies partition of the interval of integration $[t, T]$ of iterated stochastic integrals (the length $T-t$ of this interval is a small value, because it is a step of integration of numerical methods for Ito SDEs) and according to numerical experiments this additional partition leads to significant calculating costs \cite{2006}.
+Seems that iterated stochastic integrals may be approximated by multiple integral sums \cite{Mi2}, \cite{Mi3}, \cite{allen}.
+However, this approach implies the partitioning of the interval of integration $[t, T]$ for iterated stochastic integrals.
+The length $T-t$ of this interval is already fairly small (because it is a step of integration of numerical methods for Ito SDEs) and does not need to be partitioned.
+Com\-pu\-ta\-ti\-onal experiments show that the application of numerical simulation for iterated stochastic integrals (in which the interval of integration is partitioned) leads to unacceptably high com\-pu\-ta\-ti\-onal cost and accumulation of computation errors \cite{2006}.

-In \cite{Mi2} (see also \cite{KlPl2}, \cite{Mi3}), Milstein proposed to expand (\ref{str}) in repeated series in terms of products of standard Gaussian random variables by representing the Wiener process as a trigonometric Fourier series with random coefficients (the version of the so-called Karhunen--Loeve expansion).
-To obtain the Milstein expansion of (\ref{str}), the truncated Fourier expansions of components of the Wiener process ${\bf f}_s$ must be iteratively substituted in the single integrals, and the integrals must be calculated, starting from the innermost integral.
-This is a complicated procedure that does not lead to a general expansion of (\ref{str}) valid for an arbitrary multiplicity $k.$ For this reason, only expansions of single, double, and triple stochastic integrals (\ref{str}) were presented in \cite{KlPl2} ($k=1, 2, 3$) and in \cite{Mi2}, \cite{Mi3} ($k=1, 2$) for the simplest case $\psi_1(s), \psi_2(s), \psi_3(s)\equiv 1;$ $i_1, i_2, i_3=0,1,\ldots,m.$ Moreover, generally speaking, the approximations of triple stochastic integrals ($i_1, i_2, i_3=1,\ldots,m$) in \cite{KlPl2} may not converge in the mean-square sence to appropriate triple stochastic integrals due to iterated application of the operation of limit transition in the Milstein approach \cite{Mi2}.
+In \cite{Mi2} (also see \cite{KlPl2}, \cite{Mi3}) Milstein G.N. proposed to expand the integral (\ref{ito}) of multiplicity 2 ($\psi_1(\tau),$ $\psi_2(\tau)\equiv 1$ and $i_1,i_2=1,\ldots,m$) into the iterated series of products of standard Gaussian random variables by representing the Brownian bridge process as the trigonometric Fourier series with random coefficients (the version of the so-called Karhunen--Loeve expansion for the Brownian bridge process).
+To obtain the Milstein expansion of (\ref{ito}) or (\ref{str}), the truncated Fourier expansions of components of the Wiener process ${\bf f}_s$ must be iteratively substituted in the single integrals, and the integrals must be calculated, starting from the innermost integral.
+This is a complicated procedure that does not lead to general expansions of the integrals (\ref{ito}), (\ref{str}) of arbitrary multiplicity $k.$ For this reason, only expansions of single, double, and triple stochastic integrals were presented in \cite{KlPl2} ($k=1, 2, 3$) and in \cite{Mi2}, \cite{Mi3} ($k=1, 2$) for the simplest case $\psi_1(\tau), \psi_2(\tau), \psi_3(\tau)\equiv 1$ and $i_1, i_2, i_3=0,1,\ldots,m.$ Moreover, the authors of the works \cite{KlPl2} (Sect.~5.8, pp.~202--204), \cite{KPS} (pp.~82-84), \cite{Zapad-2} (pp.~438-439), \cite{Zapad-9} (pp.~263-264) use the Wong--Zakai approximation \cite{W-Z-1}, \cite{W-Z-2}, \cite{Watanabe} (without rigorous proof) within the frames of the Milstein approach \cite{Mi2} based on the series expansion of the Brownian bridge process.
+See discussion in Sect.~15 of this paper for details.